 Read Alice Meadows’ Scholarly Kitchen post which announces the 2020 theme: https://scholarlykitchen.sspnet.org/2020/04/09/in-peer-review-week-we-trust/

-Peer Review Week is a global event celebrating the essential role that peer review plays in maintaining scientific quality.
+Peer Review Week is a yearly global event celebrating the essential role that peer review plays in maintaining scientific quality.
 The event brings together individuals, institutions, and organizations committed to sharing the central message that good peer review, whatever shape or form it might take, is critical to scholarly communications.
-We organize virtual and in-person events – webinars, interviews and social media activities.

 - To emphasize the central role peer review plays is scholarly communication

 - To showcase the work of editors and reviewers